Krysztal112233/Donghua/README.md

-# paper-scala-template
+# Donghua

-Writing PaperMC plugin in Scala3!
+A pretty simple animation library for PaperMC